Last ticket sold at 4:00 PM

 Have you got bats in your home in South Florida?
 Check out our information sheet to help you know what to do: (English version) (Spanish version)

-There are still many basic questions about the Florida bonneted bat that need further research to answer.
-Florida bonneted bats have long narrow wings designed for very fast flight but not adapted for tight turning.
+There are still many questions about the Florida bonneted bat that need further research to answer.
+Florida bonneted bats have long narrow wings designed for very fast flight but are not adapted for tight turning.
 A comparison would be that all other native bats tend to be acrobatic in flight like moths while Florida bonneted bats could be compared to jet airplanes flying fast at high altitude in a straight line.
 This also means they tend to fly higher than other native bats and tend not to forage in areas where there are tight flyways or abundant obstacles.
 It is estimated that they could fly dozens of miles every night to forage.
 These characteristics make studying these species challenging for researchers since they tend to travel above traditional mist netting set ups they use to capture bats.
-In Miami-Dade County, Florida bonneted bats then must forage for food every night in a very limited number of open spaces that remain in the urban landscape.
-Areas in the Miami-Dade County that they have been shown to utilize are golf courses, very large unlit parking lots, open fields in parks, airports, and large freshwater lakes.
+In Miami-Dade County urban areas, Florida bonneted bats then must forage for food every night in a limited number of open spaces that remain in the urban landscape.
+Areas in the Miami-Dade County that they have been shown to utilize for foraging are golf courses, very large unlit parking lots, open fields in parks, airports, and large freshwater lakes.

 These are two large chamber bat houses occupied by Florida bonneted bats in a preserve near Punta Gorda.